-The Student Affairs Committee recommends to the Director of Student Services a student Campus Ministry leader (work line position) and various volunteers to serve on committees.
+The Student Affairs Committee recommends to the Director of Student Services a student Campus Ministry leader and various volunteers to serve on committees.
 This student-led group, under the sponsorship of the Chaplain, is responsible for enriching the spiritual life of the campus.